|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This naturally gluten-free salmon recipe is something special, both sweet and spicy with a caramelized touch from when the brown sugar meets the heat of the grill.

-The dry rub consists of brown sugar, chili powder, cumin, paprika, coriander, salt, pepper, and orange rind grated with a zester (one of my favorite kitchen tools).
-The dry rub is sprinkled over four salmon fillets, about 4-6 ounces each, then topped off with juice squeezed from an orange.
+The dry rub consists of brown sugar, chili powder, cumin, paprika, coriander, salt, pepper, and orange rind grated with a zester.
+The dry rub is sprinkled over four salmon fillets, about 4 to 6 ounces each, then topped off with juice squeezed from an orange.